 “We began the initiative by contacting theatres, including The Theatre Chipping Norton and the Oxford Playhouse – which are the biggest producers of new work in the region – as well as others such as The North Wall, Pegasus Theatre Oxford, The Old Fire Station, and The Mill.
 Theatre companies and directors were also interviewed.
 They were receptive to the idea of a flexible, reciprocal collaboration with the university.
 The more we listened, the more it was apparent that theatres welcomed the sharing of knowledge and co-creation, where both sides are interested in a particular issue or theme and develop ideas together.”

 A workshop, held in May 2016, facilitated contacts between the theatres and university.
 It also proved a fertile ground for the generation of ideas, not least the creation of a TORCH Theatre and Performance Network.
-Now up and running, the Network, led by Professor Julie Curtis and several co-convenors, is a forum bringing together Oxford academics working on drama and theatre, while also connecting them with theatre professionals within Oxfordshire and beyond.
+Now up and running, the Network, led by Professor Julie Curtis and Professor Kirsten Shepherd-Barr with support from other researchers, is a forum bringing together Oxford academics working on drama and theatre, while also connecting them with theatre professionals within Oxfordshire and beyond.
 Events range from lunchtime talks and reading groups to seminars and full-day conferences, often bringing external scholars and theatre makers to Oxford.
 The Network’s activities focus on theory and practice: on texts, performances, theories of drama, translation issues, and staging.

 Professor Shepherd-Barr, Professor of English and Theatre Studies in the Faculty of English and a Fellow of St Catherine's College, works regularly with theatres including the National Theatre, the Old Vic and Donmar Warehouse, while in Oxfordshire she has worked with Pegasus, the Oxford Playhouse, and The Theatre Chipping Norton.
 Professor Shepherd-Barr sums up the rationale and impact of Connecting Oxford Theatres with Research: